-Requests can be made for a re-rating visit and since 2019 charge has been levied for this service.
-In 2019/20, 33 requests were made, only 1 request was made in 2020/21 and in 2021/22 53 requests were made.
-In addition, appeals against food hygiene ratings generates some added resource for FAST.
-Three appeals were lodged in 2021/22.
-Alternative Interventions It is the Council's policy to ensure that food premises inspections are concentrated on high-risk premises and that they are carried out in accordance with the FSA's Code of Practice and Practice Guidance.
-For low risk food businesses such as newsagents, small retailers, and some home caterers, local authorities can assess compliance with food hygiene legislation by means other than inspection.
-These businesses are generally exempt from the national Food Hygiene Rating scheme.
-Over the last few years, we have implemented out an 'Alternative Enforcement Strategy (AES)' for these businesses, involving some degree of self-assessment as well as some validation inspections.
 New Business Inspections There is a high turnover in food businesses in the City; this is a significant issue for the service as it impacts on the ability to complete the planned inspection programme.
 Most new premises are visited and entered onto the database system within 28 days of registration or opening for trade.
-In 2019/20, a total of 194 new premises were visited and rated, dropping to 32 in 2020/21.
-In 2021/22 299 new premises were visited and rated.
+In 2019/20, a total of 194 new premises were visited and rated and subsequently 32 (2020/21), 299 (2021/22) and 402 in 2022/23.
 All Team members are encouraged to identify new premises and report details to the APP system administrators.
-Intelligence on new premises is also acquired from other colleagues (e.g. Licensing, Planning and Building Control), as well as formal new food business registrations.
-There is currently a backlog of 264 businesses waiting to be inspected.
-It is estimated a further additional 299 new businesses will register during 2022/23.
-Overdue Inspections The Team aim to visit premises no later than 28 days of the date they are due for intervention to meet the Food Law Code of Practice.
-Priority is given to higher risk premises (Category A to C), and requests for service concerning a risk to public health which may impact on lower risk activities.
+Intelligence on new premises is also acquired from other colleagues (e.g., Licensing, Planning and Building Control), as well as formal new food business registrations.
+There is currently a backlog of 99 businesses waiting to be inspected.
+It is estimated a further additional 340 new businesses will register during 2023/24.
+Overdue The Team aim to visit premises no later than 28 days of the date they are due for intervention to meet the Food Law Code of Practice.
+Inspections Priority is given to higher risk premises (Category A to C), and requests for service concerning a risk to public health which may impact on lower risk activities.
 Every effort is made to complete the programme by the end of the work-plan period.
 The planned intervention programme is monitored at Team meetings to check on progress and if necessary appropriate measures can be put in place to meet the intervention plan.
 Due to Covid-19, there are still significant overdue inspections (see Sections 7 and 8).
-Non - Broadly Compliant Premises Resources are focused at those food establishments in the City that do not meet the criteria for being 'broadly compliant'.
-Food businesses that fail to comply with significant statutory requirements will be subject to appropriate enforcement action and follow up visit(s).
+Non - Broadly Resources are focused at those food establishments in the City that do not meet the criteria for being 'broadly compliant'.
+Food Compliant businesses that fail to comply with significant statutory requirements will be subject to appropriate enforcement action and follow up Premises visit(s).
 The timing of the visit is determined by the result of the earlier intervention.
 A staged enforcement approach which includes revisits, service of legal notices, informal interviews, issuing of simple cautions or prosecutions.
 All enforcement decisions are made in line with the council's Enforcement Policy (see Section 2.6 above).
-Enforcement of E-Coli Contamination Control Requirements The FSA has issued guidance on the steps that food businesses must have regard of to control the risk of contamination from E.coli O157.
-Due to the serious consequences of E.coli food poisoning greater focus is placed on ensuring all food businesses have adequate controls in place.
+Enforcement The FSA has issued guidance on the steps that food businesses must have regard of to control the risk of contamination from E.coli of E-Coli O157.
+Due to the serious consequences of E.coli food poisoning greater focus is placed on ensuring all food businesses have adequate Contamination controls in place.
 Officers use the guidance during Food Safety interventions in all premises to assess compliance.
 Prompt and decisive action will be taken to ensure that public health is protected, and any potentially contaminated products are removed from the food chain.
-Issuing Health Certificates for Export When businesses want to export food, they may need the product to be accompanied by an appropriate 'Health Certificate' declaring that the food has been produced and or stored hygienically.
+Control Requirements Issuing Health When businesses want to export food, they may need the product to be accompanied by an appropriate 'Health Certificate' declaring that Certificates the food has been produced and or stored hygienically.
 A fee is charged for these.
-The number of certificates issued in recent years has increased, particularly now we have left the EU.
+The number of certificates issued in recent years has for Export increased, particularly now we have left the EU.